 All of the information required to modify the behaviour will be provided to you during the consultation.
 Handouts are provided and we are happy to reiterate key points if required.

-We are happy to offer follow up support via phone or email as required.
+We are happy revisit as often as needed and to offer follow up support via phone or email as required.